 Purpose: To examine and discuss issues and recommendations at UCF regarding the need to support and assist male students of color.
 Neighborhood Relations and Safety Education staff participated as a panelist.

 Department housing: Black Faculty and Staff Association (BFSA)

-Asian Pacific American Coalition (APAC)Student Leadership Workshop
+Asian Pacific American Coalition (APAC)Student Leadership Workshop skills.

-February 22, 2015 Number in attendance: 100 students Purpose: To engender, enhance, and promote student communication, networking, interpersonal and leadership skills.
-Department housing: Neighborhood Relations and Safety Education
+Purpose: To engender, enhance, and promote student communication, networking, interpersonal and leadership and with other student groups.